zowe/docs-site/docs/troubleshoot/troubleshoot-apiml-error-codes.md

   **Action:**

-  Possible actions regarding message content:
+  Possible actions regarding the message content:

-  - Message: Certificate doesn't match any of the subject alternative names.
+  - Message: The certificate does not match any of the subject alternative names.

-    Action: Verify that hostname the certificate is issued for, match the hostname of the service
+    Action: Verify that the hostname which the certificate is issued for matches the hostname of the service.
-  - Message: Unable to find valid certification path to requested target.
+  - Message: Unable to find the valid certification path to the requested target.

-    Action: Import the root CA (that issued service's certificate) certificate, to API Gateway truststore
+    Action: Import the root CA that issued service's certificate to the API Gateway truststore.

 ### ZWEAM600W